Blog>How-To Guides>Emergency Matters: How to prevent pipes freezing

 • Outdoor pipes are most commonly known for freezing, and therefore this should be top of the list

-• Pipes exposed in the loft, these are often forgotten, and if they burst they can cause catastrophic water damage throughout the house
+• Pipes exposed in the loft, are often forgotten, and if they burst they can cause catastrophic water damage throughout the house

 • You’ll want to make sure that any bends, valves and fittings, as well as the straight bits, are insulated properly

 Insulating pipes around your home correctly can be a hassle.
 The correct type and size of lagging are essential for each individual pipe in order to be 100% effective.
 Getting these factors wrong could become costly – especially if it takes you more than one attempt!
+We recommend contacting a professional so it's right first time.

-See the tradespeople we've checked and recommend for your job
+See the tradespeople we've checked for your job

 Time to get a professional in